piyush01123/Digit-Recognition-with-TFJS/README.md

 # Digit Recognizer with Tensorflow JS
-A short personal project to train a model using Keras in Python and use TFJS library for on-browser prediction.
+A short project to train a model using Keras in Python and use TFJS library for on-browser prediction.

 [See in action](https://piyush-kgp.github.io/Digit-Recognition-with-TFJS/)